-- Protect the health, safety and welfare of their employees and other people (e.g. customers, people making deliveries) - Minimise the risks that could cause injury or health problems in the workplace
+- Protect the health, safety and welfare of their employees and other people (e.g. customers, people making deliveries) - · Minimise the risks that could cause injury or health problems in the workplace - · Give information to employees about risks in the workplace and how they are protected - · Give health and safety training to all employees

-- Give information to employees about risks in the workplace and how they are protected - Give health and safety training to all employees - 3.
-Two things an employee must do under the Health and Safety at Work Act? - Take care of other people they work with who might be affected by what an employee does or does not do - Always follow the health and safety instructions they are given by their employer - Go to health and safety training sessions - Use safety equipment properly - Report any safety or health hazards and problems with equipment, etc., to their employer - 4.
-Two things an employer must do under the Control of Substances Hazardous to Health Regulations? - Make sure that employees are not exposed to things and substances that are unsafe and/or harmful (hazardous) to their health, including cleaning chemicals, fumes, dust, etc. - Train their staff - Provide safety equipment for their employees to wear - Put up warning signs so employees are aware of possible safety hazards. - 5.
-Two things an employee must do under the Control of Substances Hazardous to Health Regulations? - Go to training sessions - Carefully follow the instructions for using hazardous substances - Always wear safety equipment, e.g. gloves, masks, goggles, etc., that their employer gives them to use - Make sure they learn the international symbols for different types of substances and how they can harm people - 6.
-Two things an employer must do under the Manual Handling Operations Regulations? - Avoid risky manual handling operations if at all possible - Assess any manual handling operations that cannot be avoided - Reduce the risk of injury as far as possible, e.g. by using equipment such as fork-lift trucks - Store heavy equipment, e.g. a food mixer, so that it is easy to take out and use;, e.g. on a worktop or on a low shelf in a cupboard or storeroom - 7.
-Two things an employee must do under the Manual Handling Operations Regulations? - Go to training sessions on how to lift and handle loads - Be aware of their own strengths and weaknesses - 'Think before they lift' - Do not take unnecessary risks - Ask for help if they need it - Check the load before they attempt to lift or move it is it hot, cold, sharp, hard to grip, heavy, likely to be become unbalanced if it is moved? - Check the area in which they are working is there enough room to lift something properly? / Is the flooring uneven, slippery or unstable? / Are there steps or obstructions? - Follow the advice on lifting heavy and large objects to avoid injury - 8.
-Three types of Personal Protective Equipment (PPE) used in the Hospitality and Catering industry? - Face masks - Hard hats and reinforced shoes - Goggles / eye shields - Thick / protective clothing - 9.
-Two things an employer must do under the Personal Protective Equipment at Work Regulations? - Give employees PPE where it is needed - Train employees so they understand the importance of PPE - Put up signs to remind employees to wear PPE - Make sure that employees wear the PPE at all times when they are working in an area with health and safety risks - Make sure PPE is good quality and is maintained properly - 10.
-Two things an employee must do under the Personal Protective Equipment at Work Regulations? - Go to training sessions on the importance of and how to wear PPE - Wear PPE as instructed by your employer, e.g.:
+3. Two things an employee must do under the Health and Safety at Work Act?

+- Take care of other people they work with who might be affected by what an employee does or does not do - · Always follow the health and safety instructions they are given by their employer - · Go to health and safety training sessions - Use safety equipment properly - · Report any safety or health hazards and problems with equipment, etc., to their employer

+4. Two things an employer must do under the Control of Substances Hazardous to Health Regulations?

+- Make sure that employees are not exposed to things and substances that are unsafe and/or harmful (hazardous) to their health, including cleaning chemicals, fumes, dust, etc. - Train their staff - · Provide safety equipment for their employees to wear - · Put up warning signs so employees are aware of possible safety hazards.

+5. Two things an employee must do under the Control of Substances Hazardous to Health Regulations?

+- · Go to training sessions - Carefully follow the instructions for using hazardous substances - Always wear safety equipment, e.g. gloves, masks, goggles, etc. that their employer gives them to use - Make sure they learn the international symbols for different types of substances and how they can harm people

+6. Two things an employer must do under the Manual Handling Operations Regulations?

+- · Avoid risky manual handling operations if at all possible - · Assess any manual handling operations that cannot be avoided - · Reduce the risk of injury as far as possible, e.g. by using equipment such as fork-lift trucks - Store heavy equipment, e.g. a food mixer, so that it is easy to take out and use, e.g. on a worktop or on a low shelf in a cupboard or storeroom

+7. Two things an employee must do under the Manual Handling Operations Regulations?

+- · Go to training sessions on how to lift and handle loads - · Be aware of their own strengths and weaknesses - 'Think before they lift' - · Do not take unnecessary risks - · Ask for help if needed - Check the load before attempting to lift or move it is it hot, cold, sharp, hard to grip, heavy, likely to be become unbalanced if it is moved? - Check the work area is there enough room to lift something properly? / Is the flooring uneven, slippery or unstable? / Are there steps or obstructions? - Follow the advice on lifting heavy and large objects to avoid injury

+8. Three types of Personal Protective Equipment (PPE) used in the Hospitality and Catering industry?

+- Face masks

+- · Hard hats and reinforced shoes

+- · Goggles / eye shields

+- · Thick/protective clothing

+9. Two things an employer must do under the Personal Protective Equipment at Work Regulations?

+- · Give employees PPE where it is needed - Train employees so they understand the importance of PPE - · Put up signs to remind employees to wear PPE - Make sure that employees wear the PPE at all times when they are working in an area with health and safety risks - Make sure PPE is good quality and is maintained properly

+10. Two things an employee must do under the Personal Protective Equipment at Work Regulations?